Advocacy to Promote and Protect Naturopathic Medicine

 There is a lot more information available, but this list should get you started to becoming a more informed ally and advocate for our profession.
 We hope you find it helpful!

-Join the WANP's Governmental Affairs Committee and our lobbyists throughout the year to receive up to the minute updates on our legislative efforts and progress.
-You can learn a lot about our political efforts, ask questions, and interact with your colleagues in these casual settings.
+Join the WANP's Legislative Affairs Committee and our lobbyist to receive up to the minute updates on our legislative efforts and progress.
+You can learn a lot about our political priorities, ask questions, and interact with your colleagues at these advocacy-focused events.
 (Sometimes we even have legislators join us!)